 Is bamboo flooring sustainable?
 Since bamboo is naturally anti-bacterial it will be more resistant to infestation, rotting, and warping than hardwood.
 Bamboo is also more water-resistant, which makes it a better choice than many other hardwood floors that can stain or deteriorate when any kind of moisture gets in contact with it.

 Is bamboo sustainable building material?
-Bamboo can be utilized as a building material as for scaffolding, bridges, buildings, and houses.
+Bamboo can be utilized as a building material for scaffolding, bridges, buildings, and houses.
 Bamboo, like hardwood, is a natural composite material with a high strength-to-weight ratio useful for structures.

 What are some other sustainable materials?
 Bamboo is not alone.
 Other sustainable materials include recycled rubber, adobe, hemp, cork, straw, clay, and coconut palm.